COVID-19 Policies and Restrictions

 Face Coverings are not required within residential units, but are highly encouraged within common areas such as kitchens, living rooms, bathrooms, and shared entries.

-Face Coverings are also not required for staff who solely occupy a secured, enclosed space, including:
+Face Coverings are also not required for staff who solely occupy a secured, enclosed space such as within private offices when the door is closed and only one occupant is present.

 Current UAS Housing residents may visit each other within the privacy of their residential units in accordance with the UAS guest policy.
 However, the following recommendations and restrictions remain in effect: